RogerCastillo877/Angular-PanelAdmin/README.md

 ng g c pages/pages --flat --skipTests -is

 Put all pages whit same template in children routes, outside others with diferent caracteristics

+### Other components

+Copy template of register and set styles.